wmx11/modiggo-website/src/content/faq/what-tech-stack-are-you-using.md

 The technology stack we use will depend on the complexity and features of the request.

-Here's a list of what we commonly use across different projects.
+Here's a list of what we commonly use across different projects:

 Frameworks, libraries, and languages: